littleraskol/Government-Variety-Pack/lrsk-gov-var/README.txt

 Enlightened Liberalism (Not Spiritualist, not Fanatic Authoritarian) - This society values personal property rights, individual enterprise, advancing knowledge, and technical innovation.
 A culture for true captains of industry. (+20% research and mining station output)

-Business Lobby (Not Democratic, no Workers' Councils) - This society's economy is dominated by entrenched business interests that benefit from lucrative kickback contracts, regulatory loopholes, and wage suppression. (+5% mineral and energy output)
+Business Lobby (Not Democratic, no Workers' Councils) - This society's economy is dominated by entrenched business interests that benefit from lucrative kickback contracts, regulatory loopholes, and wage suppression. (+5% tile mineral and energy output)

 Chivalry (Imperial authority or Aristocratic Elite, Militarist) - Ideals of martial valor and honorable conduct define ruling class culture. (+1 military leader levels, allows building building Warrior Halls that improve armies and add Knight jobs.
 Knights increase naval cap, spawn defense armies, decrease crime, and produce planet stability.)